keul/TinyLogAnalyzer/README.txt

-      --version             show program's version number and exit -h, --help            show this help message and exit -s SIZE, --size=SIZE  choose the number of record to store in every log -i INCLUDE_REGEX, --include=INCLUDE_REGEX
+      --version             show program's version number and exit -h, --help            show this help message and exit -s SIZE, --size=SIZE  choose the number of record to store in every log -q, --keep-query      keep query strings in URLs instead of cutting them.
+                            Using this an URL with different query string is treat like different URLs.
+      -i INCLUDE_REGEX, --include=INCLUDE_REGEX
                             a regexp expression that all URLs must match of will be discarded.
 Can be called multiple times